dgdeakin/dgdeakin/README.md

 # Hi there, I'm Dev Gurung 👋

 Welcome to my GitHub!
 This space holds the code for Mobile and Web App Development, featuring demo applications prepared during workshop sessions and pre-prepared lesson versions.
+(This is not OFFICIAL resources)

 ### 🛠️ Main Platforms & Tech Stack
 * **Mobile Development:** Android App Development (Java)